bitboxer/dotfiles/README.md

 I have no developer tools installed on my mac, but added a couple of apps on my mac to make it my ideal working machine.
 Most of them can be found [in this article](https://thesweetsetup.com/bodo-tasches-mac-iphone-setup/).

-## Clipboard ##

-To have a clipboard that is shared with the terminal session in my vagrant box I am using the X11 protocol.
-Details for this can be found in [this blogpost](https://bitboxer.de/2017/08/06/ssh-with-clipboard/).

 ## Keyboard ##